STONE-WORK

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

-This work is supported by ERC grant (STONE-WORK, 10.3030/101096629).
+This work is supported by an ERC grant (STONE-WORK, 10.3030/101096629).

 Trinity College Dublin logo featuring the crest with a lion, harp, book, and castle, alongside the text 'Trinity College Dublin, Coláiste na Tríonóide, Baile Átha Cliath, The University of Dublin.